 Lake Samsonvale’s fish stocks are maintained by the Pine Rivers Fish Managemet Association, so there’s always plenty of bites, making it ideal for young children to catch their first fish.
 You’ll find spangled perch, snub-nosed garfish, golden perch, silver perch, eastern freshwater cod, saratoga, red claw crayfish and Australian bass.
 You’ll also find tilapia – which is delicious, but at numbers considered pest level – so do your bit and get fishing!
 Top fishing spots include Bullocky Rest, McGavin View, Forgan Park, Forgan Cove and Kobble Creek.
 Like boating, shore fishing is strictly by permit only.
 These are obtainable from the Samsonvale Water Sports Association or the Pine Rivers Fish Management Association.

-Water sports are restricted at the lake to permit holders.
-The Samsonvale Water Sports Association holds regular regattas on the lake (watching the sailboats make for a very romantic first date). all visitors hoping to participate in water sports should check for restrictions before setting out.
+The Samsonvale Water Sports Association holds regular regattas on the lake (watching the sailboats make for a very romantic first date).
+All visitors hoping to participate in water sports should check for restrictions before setting out.

 Unfortunately, there are no designated swimming areas at Lake Samsonvale.
 There are however a number of beautiful natural creeks and crossings nearby and a number of Council run water parks.